at the Joint Electronic Crimes Task Force (JECTF) and Network Intrusion Lab (NIL)

 - 3 credit hours – working approximately 10 hours per week in the lab

 - 6 credit hours – working approximately 20 hours per week in the lab

 - 9 credit hours – working approximately 30 hours per week in the lab (**this option is only available in the summer)

-- If you are interested in a Fall 2018 internship position, materials are due to Dr. Dolliver via email to JECTF@ua.edu no later than March 15th, 2018.
+- Positions for Spring 2019 are due to Dr. Dolliver at email@example.com no later than October 15th, 2018.